 Initially reports were suppressed by the government but footage is hitting the broader world.
 So, in case you missed it, here it is.

 This will have impact (so to speak) on the already tenuous Chinese economic situation.
-At this point that’s all we can say.

 In case you haven’t noticed things aren’t so hot in China.
 In fact the country, the Ultimate Crony Capitalist State is in serious trouble.
 Today it devalued the yuan, its currency.

 We have been sounding the alarm on China for a very long time.
 Not that we’ve been the only ones.
 That China has been headed for real trouble has been obvious to many for quite a while, years.
 Regardless, trouble is here now.
-The world’s second largest economy is pretty much in crisis mode, or very near it and this state of affairs will have an impact (it already has) globally.
+The world’s second largest economy is pretty much in crisis mode,

 A few posts ago we made the point that we should all count our lucky stars that we were not some newly middle class guy in China who leveraged his home to play the stock market.